 Wrinkles are your worst enemy.
 They cannot be edited out easily and make your photos look sloppy.
 No one wants that.
 If an item can’t be neatly folded and keep it’s shape, then bring it on a hanger.
 Running a steamer over clothes before your session is a good idea or a tumble in the dryer with a damp washcloth works well too.
 Collars should be shaped and lay neatly.

-DON’T stress- we’ll help you choose your perfect portrait wardrobe
+DON’T stress- I’ll help you choose your perfect portrait wardrobe

 I never want you to worry about any aspect of your senior photos, so I help you every step of the way.
 Your welcome packet includes tips for choosing your outfits and my Pinterest page is full of inspiration!
 When in doubt, you can always ask me and I’ll guide you in the right direction.
 Even the day of your session, we can narrow down and customize the perfect looks for you.
-AND, to help you get started, take the STYLE QUIZ to find out which Style Type you are and browse specially curated Pinterest boards to show you exactly how to put together your looks!
+AND, to help you get started, browse specially curated Pinterest boards to show you exactly how to put together your looks!